Nigerian Suya Recipe

 5. Then, brush the meat with the oil mixture.

-6. Distribute the suya spice on a flat surface.
+6. Sprinkle the suya spice on a flat surface.

 7. Rub the meat skewers on the suya spice.

-8. Place the skewers on a tray lined with aluminum foil
+8. Place the skewers on a tray lined with foil

 9. Wrap the tray with cling film and marinate for about 45 minutes.